sarahob96/spaceman/README.md

 ## Design and Layout

 I wanted the design to be simple while also making it exciting to play.
-The colours added to the game, giving it a more fun feel.
+The colours added to the game, give it a more fun feel.
 Therefore improving the users experience of the game.
 I also wanted the user to easily navigate through the game with no issues.
 This was aided by using minimal text where user input was needed so what was asked of the user was simple.

 ### Game banner
 The main game header can be seen at every stage of the game.
-It was created using the pyfiglet library and gives the feel of a real game application
+It was created using the pyfiglet library and gives the feel of a real game application.

  ![header](readme-images/game-header.png)